mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

 ## What are we doing?

-In this article, we will set up Flux on a Kubernetes cluster, deploy an application via Flux and configure it to automatically update the used container image whenever there is a new version available.
+In this article, we set up Flux on a Kubernetes cluster, deploy an application via Flux, and then configure it to automatically update the used container image whenever there is a new version available.

-We will deploy this sample hello world website: https://github.com/mstruebing/static-sample which is set up to automatically build and push a new docker image tagged as the current timestamp to DockerHub whenever there is a new commit.
+We deploy this sample hello world website: https://github.com/mstruebing/static-sample which is set up to automatically build and push a new docker image tagged as the current timestamp to DockerHub whenever there is a new commit.
-Look into the `index.html`, `Dockerfile` and `.github/workflows/ci.yaml` files to get a sense of what the application is doing.
+Look into the [`index.html`](https://github.com/mstruebing/static-sample/blob/main/index.html), [`Dockerfile`](https://github.com/mstruebing/static-sample/blob/main/Dockerfile) and [`.github/workflows/ci.yaml`](https://github.com/mstruebing/static-sample/blob/main/.github/workflows/ci.yaml) files to get a sense of what the application is doing.

 The full Flux repository can be found here: https://github.com/mstruebing/flux-demo where every step is a single commit.